 - Set the Numbering Format field to public.
 This field specifies the format of the calling party number (CPN) sent to the far-end.
 When public format is used, Communication Manager automatically inserts a "+" sign, preceding the numbers in the "From", "Contact" and "P-Asserted Identity" (PAI) headers.
-The Numbering Format was set to public and the Numbering Format in the route pattern was set to pub-unk (see Section 5.10).
-Note that in the case of Consolidated Communications the + sign was removed from SIP messages with a SigMa script added to the Avaya SBCE before sending the SIP messages to Consolidated Communications (refer to Section 7.8 and 12). - Set the Replace Restricted Numbers and Replace Unavailable Numbers fields to y.
+The Numbering Format was set to public and the Numbering Format in the route pattern was set to pub-unk (see Section 5.10). - Set the Replace Restricted Numbers and Replace Unavailable Numbers fields to y.
 This will allow the CPN displayed on local endpoints to be replaced with the value set in Section 5.2, if the inbound call has enabled CPN block.

-'''
+''' Change trunk-group 3

-change trunk-group 2

 TRUNK FEATURES

 ACA Assignment? n

-Measured: none
+Measured: both